josiah-keller/flamel/README.md

 # Flamel

 This is an open-source reimplementation of _Alchemy_.
 It's a web app written in Vue.
+[Play it here](https://flamel.josiahkeller.com).

 ## Project setup
 ```